-Oliver is animal mad and he really enjoyed looking at all the different animals, especially the camels, elephants and giraffes.
-Chester Zoo has recently welcomed some new arrivals to fold in the form of some baby giraffes and we had a great time at the giraffe enclosure pointing them out to Oliver.
+Bear is animal mad and he really enjoyed looking at all the different animals, especially the camels, elephants and giraffes.
+Chester Zoo has recently welcomed some new arrivals to fold in the form of some baby giraffes and we had a great time at the giraffe enclosure pointing them out to Bear.
 We even managed to get front row seats of the whole family walking out of the giraffe house.

 One of the great things about Chester Zoo is how many different areas it has, so when the hustle and bustle got slightly too much we headed down to the sunken garden to take a breather.
 As you enter the garden you are welcomed by a stunning water feature, which creates a nice calmness to the place.
 It is nice to be able to take a minute to recuperate before joining the crowds again.

 Chester Zoo is home to lots of big and iconic animals such as elephants, rhinos giraffes, camels, lions, tigers and zebras, which is absolutely great for young children who are learning about wildlife.
 I found the realm of the red ape one of the most interactive areas where there are lots of educational activities for children and adults alike.
 I tend to find these sorts of interactive elements to a day out, not only engage inquisitive minds more, but also create a great way for parents and children to socialise and bond.

 All of the enclosures are built with each specific animal in mind and are matched as well as possible to the animal’s natural environment.
 They are all wonderfully clean and beautifully presented, all that is apart from the penguin enclosure, which looks like it has dirty water, grubby windows and tatty interior.
 It is quite saddening to see in all honesty.